 As forests have come to be valued for more than just lumber, RFFI is developing comprehensive restoration plans.
 Restoring Usal is part of a much larger forest stewardship program that is addressing problems throughout the entire Usal Redwood Forest.
 It integrates sustainable silviculture with important recreational, cultural and wildlife elements.
 The general approach is to conduct watershed evaluation followed by restoration prescriptions.
 This is being incrementally applied to the whole of the Usal Redwood Forest.

 We initially focused on adverse road impacts.
 Removing over nine miles of roads and restoring streams has allowed salmon and steelhead to return to spawn in our coastal streams.
-The evaluation is now being expanded to include riparian and other interconnected landscape and wildlife attributes.
-Working with our forest management firm, Campbell Timberland Management, LLC, extensive watershed restoration is underway in the Usal Redwood Forest.
+Work has been expanded to include riparian and other interconnected landscapes in support of fish and wildlife.
+Working with our partners has allowed RFFI to continue extensive watershed restoration in the Usal Redwood Forest.
 This is an intensive and very expensive effort.
-We have used our investment to leverage more than $4,000,000 in restoration funding.
-RFFI and Campbell have utilized guidance from experts at UC Berkeley, NOAA Fisheries, California Department of Fish and Game and CalFire in the process.
+We have used our investment and generous donations from supporters to leverage more than $5,000,000 in restoration funding.
+RFFI and our partners have utilized guidance from experts at UC Berkeley, NOAA Fisheries, California Department of Fish and Game and CalFire in the process.